-Forward-looking information or statements included in this presentation are provided to inform the Company's shareholders and potential investors about management's assessment of Capital Power's future plans and operations.
+Forward-looking information or statements included in this presentation and in responses to questions are provided to inform the Company's shareholders and potential investors about management's assessment of Capital Power's future plans and operations.
 This information may not be appropriate for other purposes.
-The forward-looking information in this presentation is generally identified by words such as "will", "anticipate", "believe", "plan", "intend", "target", and "expect" or similar words that suggest future outcomes.
+The forward-looking information in this presentation is generally identified by words such as will, anticipate, believe, plan, intend, target, and expect or similar words that suggest future outcomes.